The Land Before Time

-The Land Before Time is a franchise consisting of American animated adventure family films centered around dinosaurs, including a theatrical movie, various straight-to-home video sequels, and a spin-off TV series.
+The Land Before Time is a franchise consisting of American animated adventure films centered around dinosaurs, including a theatrical movie, various straight-to-home video sequels, and a spin-off TV series.
 Based on an original story by Judy Freudberg and Tony Geiss and distributed by Universal Pictures, the franchise began in 1988 with the eponymous film, directed and produced by Don Bluth and executive produced by George Lucas and Steven Spielberg.

-Its success spawned an additional thirteen direct-to-video musical sequels before expanding into other media including video games, soundtracks, and related merchandising.
+Its success spawned thirteen direct-to-video musical sequels before expanding into other media including video games, soundtracks, and related merchandising.
 Notably, the additional movies and TV show did not include the collaborative participation of Bluth, Lucas, nor Spielberg.

-The 14 films were released as a Complete Collection DVD set on June 14, 2016.
+The 14 films were released as a Complete Collection DVD set in June 2016.

 Plot

 The films follow the friendship of a group of young reptiles (four dinosaurs and a pterosaur) named Littlefoot (a male Apatosaurus), Cera (a female Triceratops), Ducky (a female Saurolophus), Petrie (a male Pteranodon), and Spike (a male Stegosaurus).
 After finding the Great Valley, they raise a carnivorous baby (a male Tyrannosaurus whom they name Chomper), survive a drought, a cold snap, and witness a solar eclipse.
 Throughout the films they embark on adventures, learning lessons about life, teamwork, and friendship along the way.